Coen brothers: 2010s

 Ethan Coen wrote the one-act comedy Talking Cure, which was produced on Broadway in 2011 as part of Relatively Speaking, an anthology of three one-act plays by Coen, Elaine May, and Woody Allen.

 In 2011, the Coen brothers won the $1 million Dan David Prize for their contribution to cinema and society.

 Inside Llewyn Davis (2013) is a treatise on the 1960s folk music scene in New York City's Greenwich Village, and very loosely based on the life of Dave Van Ronk.
 The film stars Oscar Isaac, Justin Timberlake, and Carey Mulligan.
 It won the Grand Prix at the 2013 Cannes Film Festival, where it was highly praised by critics.
 They received a Golden Globe nomination for Best Original Song for "Please Mr. Kennedy", which is heard in the film.

 Fargo, a television series inspired by their film of the same name, premiered in April 2014 on the FX network.
 It is created by Noah Hawley and executive produced by the brothers.

 The Coens also contributed to the screenplay for Unbroken, along with Richard LaGravenese and William Nicholson.
 The film is directed by Angelina Jolie and based on Laura Hillenbrand's non-fiction book, Unbroken: A World War II Story of Survival, Resilience, and Redemption (2010) which itself was based on the life of Louis Zamperini.
 It was released on December 25, 2014, to average reviews.

 The Coens co-wrote, with playwright Matt Charman, the screenplay for the dramatic historical thriller Bridge of Spies, about the 1960 U-2 Incident.
 The film was directed by Steven Spielberg, and released on October 4, 2015, to critical acclaim.
 They were nominated for the Best Original Screenplay at the 88th Academy Awards.

 The Coens directed the film Hail, Caesar!, about a "fixer" in 1950s Hollywood trying to discover what happened to a cast member who vanishes during filming.
 It stars Coen regulars George Clooney, Josh Brolin, Frances McDormand, Scarlett Johansson and Tilda Swinton, as well as Channing Tatum, Ralph Fiennes, Jonah Hill, and Alden Ehrenreich.
 The film was released on February 5, 2016.

 In 2016, the Coens gave to their longtime friend and collaborator John Turturro the right to use his character of Jesus Quintana from The Big Lebowski in his own spin-off, The Jesus Rolls, which he would also write and direct.
-The Coens have no involvement in the production.
+The Coens had no involvement in the production.
 In August 2016, the film began principal photography.

 The Coens first wrote the script for Suburbicon in 1986.
 The film was eventually directed by George Clooney and began filming in October 2016.
 It was released by Paramount Pictures in the fall of 2017.

 The Coens directed The Ballad of Buster Scruggs, a Western anthology starring Tim Blake Nelson, Liam Neeson, and James Franco.
 It began streaming on Netflix on November 16, 2018, after a brief theatrical run.